-Amna Khalil Irum Abbas
+Amna Khalil1 Irum Abbas2

-Abstract: This study aimed to explain the challenges faced by immigrants by analysing the short stories written by Jhumpa Lahiri.
-Through the framework of Homi K. Bhabha's Theory of Hybridity.
-The paper investigated immigrants' experiences of establishing their roots in new territory after relocating and relinquishing their cultural identity to assimilate into a foreign culture.
+Abstract: This study aimed to explain the challenges faced by immigrants by analyzing the short stories written by Jhumpa Lahiri.
+Through the framework of Homi K. Bhabha's theory of hybridity, the paper investigated immigrants' experience of establishing their roots in new territory after relocating and relinquishing their own cultural identity in order to assimilate into a foreign culture.
 The study used qualitative methods and textual analysis in order to dissect the themes, characters, and literary devices employed by Lahiri to depict the immigrant experience.
-The findings of the study revealed that occasionally, individuals integrated their cultural values with the cultural norms of people from different backgrounds while maintaining their own ethnicity and cultural identity and mimicked the colonisers or those in positions of power.
-An individual who refused to adopt the lifestyle, language, religious values, ethnicity, norms, and culture of the host society would feel alienated from that society.
-These consequences led to an individual feeling nostalgia since they were unable to maintain their own cultural identity.
-The study concluded that individuals must achieve a harmonic balance between their own cultural values and the foreign culture to alleviate concerns and challenges, such as identity crises, and flourish in a new setting.
+The findings of the study revealed that occasionally, individuals integrated their cultural values with the cultural norms of people from different backgrounds, while maintaining their own ethnicity and cultural identity and mimicked the colonizers or those in positions of power.
+An individual who refused to adopt the lifestyle, language, religious values, ethnicity, norms, and culture of the host society would have a feeling of alienation from that society.
+These consequences lead to an individual feeling nostalgia since they are unable to maintain their own cultural identity.
+The study concluded that individuals must achieve a harmonic balance between their own cultural values and the foreign culture in order to alleviate concerns and challenges such as identity crises, and to flourish in a new setting.

-Keywords: Bhabha's Theory of Hybridity diaspora, identity crisis, immigrant narrative, south Asian literature
+Keywords: diaspora, hybridity, identity crisis, immigrant narrative, south Asian literature